 9. Encourage Fresh Air:

 Fresh air is invigorating and beneficial for your well-being.
-Ensure proper ventilation in your home by opening windows and allowing air to circulate.
+Ensure proper ventilation by opening windows and allowing air to circulate.
 Fresh air can help clear your mind and uplift your mood.
-Additionally, consider adding air-purifying plants to your living space.
+Also, could you consider adding air-purifying plants to your living space?
 Not only do they improve indoor air quality, but they also add a touch of greenery and beauty to your home.

 10. Daily De-Stress Rituals: